whatwedo/TableBundle/docs/README.md

 @import "~@whatwedo/core-bundle/styles/_tailwind.scss";
 @import "~@whatwedo/table-bundle/styles/_tailwind.scss";
 ```
-It is **important** that you include the @whatwedo styles after the tailwind styles.
+It is **important** that you include the @whatwedo styles **after** the tailwind styles.

 Run `yarn dev`, it should end with the message `webpack compiled successfully`.

 Done!
 The whatwedoTableBundle is fully installed.
-Now start using it!
+You can now start using it!

 ## Use the bundle

-The Bundle uses translations files, currently only german is provided doe.
+The Bundle uses translation files, currently only german is provided though.
 Feel free to open a PR with new translations!
-To use it in german set your applications `default_locale` to `de` like following:
+To use it in german, set your applications `default_locale` to `de` like this:
 ```yaml
 framework:
     default_locale: de